TheDisorderedOrganization/nexus/docs/introduction.md

 Introduction
 ============

 Welcome to the Nexus-CAT Python package documentation.
-Nexus-CAT is a **Cluster Analysis Toolkit** designed for analyzing clusters in atomistic simulation trajectories.
+Nexus-CAT is a **Cluster Analysis Toolkit** designed for analyzing clusters of several types of systems.
 It provides tools to calculate percolation properties, cluster sizes, gyration radii, and more.

 ### Key Features